DevelopmentArc/react-indepth/life_cycle/birth/managing_children_components_and_mounting.md

 One of the most powerful concepts in React is the ability to easily compose complex layout through nesting of children.
 It is encouraged to keep your Components as *'dumb'* as possible.
 The idea is only container[^1] components managing higher level functionality.

+Because this is the preferred way of development, this means we will have a lot of smaller components that also have their own life cycle.
+Keep this in mind as we continue through the life cycle, because every component will follow the same pattern.

 ***Up Next:*** [Post-Mount with `componentDidMount()`](post_mount_with_component_did_mount.md)

 ---